scrutinizer-ci/scrutinizer/doc/tools/custom-commands/index.rst

 .. code-block :: js

     {
-        "comments": {
-            "line-nb": [
+        "comments": [
             {
+                "line": 123,
                 "id": "some-unique-id",
                 "message": "A human readable text which is later displayed, and which may have a {placeholder}", "params": {
                     "placeholder": "some-value"
                 }
             },
             {
-                    // Another comment on the same line.
+                // Another comment.
             }
         ],
-            "another-line-nb": [
-                // More comments on another line.
-            ]
-        },

-        "new-content": "the new content of the file"
+        "fixed_content": "the new content of the file" }
-    }

 In general, it is recommended to not embed dynamic parts in the message, but instead use placeholders and specify